nickdisney/Terminal_Cancer_Stage_5/README.md

      - Integrating code optimization techniques, such as code refactoring or performance optimization, based on the model's analysis and understanding of the code.
      - Providing a user-friendly interface within the IDE for developers to interact with the AI-assisted features, such as initiating code generation, triggering code analysis, or receiving explanations and suggestions.
 ---------------------------------------------------------------------------
-Certainly!
-Here's a breakdown of number 6 (Autonomy and Decision-Making Enhancement) into tasks, techniques, and approaches:

 6.1 Ethical Guidelines and Principles:

     Tasks: